 To date, our research and development expenses have related primarily to discovery efforts, preclinical and clinical development, and manufacturing of our product candidates.
-Research and development expenses for the three months ended March 31, 2022 included costs associated with our clinical and preclinical stage pipeline candidates and research into newer technologies.
-The most significant research and development expenses for the year relate to costs incurred for the development of our most advanced product candidates and include:
+Research and development expenses for the three and nine months ended September 30, 2022 included costs associated with our clinical and preclinical stage pipeline candidates and research into newer technologies.
+The most significant research and development expenses for the year to date relate to costs incurred for the development of our most advanced product candidates and include:

-- expenses incurred under agreements with our collaboration partners and third-party contract organizations, investigative clinical trial sites that conduct research and development activities on our behalf, and consultants; - costs related to production of clinical materials, including fees paid for raw materials and to contract manufacturers; - laboratory and vendor expenses related to the execution of preclinical and clinical trials; - employee-related expenses, which include salaries, benefits and stock-based compensation; - facilities and other expenses, which include expenses for rent and maintenance of facilities, depreciation and amortization expense and supplies; - other significant research and development costs including overhead costs.
+- expenses incurred under agreements with our collaboration partners and third-party contract organizations, investigative clinical trial sites that conduct research and development activities on our behalf, and consultants; - costs related to production of clinical materials, including fees paid for raw materials and to contract manufacturers; - laboratory and vendor expenses related to the execution of preclinical and clinical trials; - employee-related expenses, which include salaries, benefits and stock-based compensation; - facilities and other expenses, which include expenses for rent and maintenance of facilities, depreciation and amortization expense and supplies; and - other significant research and development costs including overhead costs.